Revere Pewter Kitchen Cabinets, Quartz, & More

 And after…

-BENJAMIN MOORE REVERE PEWTER CABINETS…KIND OF
+BENJAMIN MOORE REVERE PEWTER KITCHEN CABINETS

-I wanted to tap into that passive green undertone in the countertops and knew Revere Pewter would do that – it just wasn’t dark enough.
-Why?
-Well, because cabinets are most often a satin finish, this finish can make a paint colour look LIGHTER than expected when light shines on it.
-I wanted a colour with a bit more junk in its trunk but couldn’t find it.
-So, instead, I did what I ALWAYS do – I experimented!
+Well, because cabinets most often have a satin finish, it can make a paint color look lighter than expected where light shines.
+I wanted a color with a bit more junk in its trunk, but I couldn’t find it.
+So, instead, I did what I ALWAYS do—I experimented!

 Paint Colour Review of Benjamin Moore Revere Pewter